pawelkudzia/modmanager/README.md

 JWT_EXPIRES_IN=1d
 JWT_COOKIE_EXPIRES_IN=1
 ```

+Keep in mind that `JWT_SECRET` should contain preferably long and random string.

 If there are not any errors you can run backend and frontend applications.
 To run backend application (Express) go to root directory: